-19. The Scientific Committee in 2030 and the subsequent Compliance and Technical Committee in 2031 shall review the effectiveness of monitoring of this fishery and provide the Commission advice on any changes needed to ensure adequate data collection and monitoring.
+34. The Scientific Committee in 2030 and the subsequent Compliance and Technical Committee in 2031 shall review the effectiveness of monitoring of this fishery and provide the Commission advice on any changes needed to ensure adequate data collection and monitoring.

+Section 9.
+Scientific Committee Reports

+35. By [2028] […], the Scientific Committee, with advice from the Squid Working Group, shall report on the status of the Dosidicus gigas stock for the Commission’s consideration.

+36. The information collected under paragraph 21, and any stock assessments and research in respect of the jumbo flying squid fishery shall be submitted for review to the Scientific Committee.
+The Scientific Committee will conduct the necessary analysis and assessment, in accordance with its SC Multi-annual workplan agreed by the Commission, in order to provide advice on stock status.

+Sectioin 10.
 Special Requirements of Developing States

-20. In recognition of the special requirements of developing States, in particular small island developing States and territories and possessions in the region, Members and CNCPs are urged to provide financial, scientific and technical assistance, where available, to enhance the ability of those developing States and territories and possessions to implement this CMM.
+37. In recognition of the special requirements of developing States, in particular small island developing States and territories and possessions in the region, Members and CNCPs are urged to provide financial, scientific and technical assistance, where available, to enhance the ability of those developing States and territories and possessions to implement this CMM.

+Section 11.
 Review

-21. This CMM supersedes CMM 18-2024.
+38. This CMM supersedes CMM 18-2025.

-22. This CMM shall be reviewed at the Commission’s annual meeting in 2026, taking into consideration if:
+39. This CMM shall be reviewed at the Commission’s annual meeting in 2027 and subsequently every year, taking into consideration if:

 the Scientific Committee recommends a reduction in total effort or other controls on the squid fishery based on the best scientific information available; or